Consistent Flag Codes

-Given that a flag code $\cC$ of type $(t_1, \ldots, t_r)$ can be seen as a subset of the product of the Grasmannians $\cG_q(t_1,n) \times \dots\times \cG_q(t_r,n),$ it seems quite natural, beyond cardinality and distance questions, to study the relationship between flag codes satisfying certain property and flag codes with projected codes fulfilling the equivalent property at the subspace codes level.
+Given that a flag code $\cC$ of type $(t_1, \ldots, t_r)$ can be seen as a subset of the product of the Grassmannians $\cG_q(t_1,n) \times \dots\times \cG_q(t_r,n),$ it seems quite natural, beyond cardinality and distance questions, to study the relationship between flag codes satisfying certain property and flag codes with projected codes fulfilling the equivalent property at the subspace codes level.

 With this objective in mind, in this section we introduce two couples of special families of flag codes.
 We start studying and comparing equidistant flag codes and flag codes with equidistant projected codes.
-We show that, in general, these concepts are not equivalent whereas under the assumption of being coherent they coincide.
+We show that, in general, these concepts are not equivalent whereas under the assumption of being consistent they coincide.
 Next, we focus on the study of sunflower flag codes and flag codes with sunflower (subspace) codes as their projected codes.
-Again, we see that, in general, these two families do not coincide but they turn to be the same when we impose the coherence condition.
-This study allows us to conclude that the coherence condition defined in Section \ref{sec:Coherent flag codes} leads as well to a structural coherence that strongly relates the nature of a flag code with the ones of its projected codes.
-Let us precise these ideas.
+Again, we see that, in general, these two families do not coincide but they turn to be the same when we impose the consistency condition.
+This study allows us to conclude that the consistency condition defined in Section \ref{sec:Consistent flag codes} leads as well to a structural consistency that strongly relates the nature of a flag code with the ones of its projected codes.
+Let us make these ideas precise.